argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 ```

 ### Add records

+The aim of this phase is create records with `prompts` to be pushed into Argilla for collecting human `completions`.

 Once you have configured the dataset, you need to add records and publish it for labelers.
 In this case, the records will contain a single field, the **prompt**.
 This **prompt** will be shown to labelers in the UI and we will ask them to provide a **completion**.
 The most important questions at this step are: **where to get the prompts from** and **how to select them** in order to maximise the quality of the resulting LLM.